 1980: TRS-80 Pocket Computer

 Produced by Radio Shack, the TRS-80 Pocket Computer featured a full QWERTY keyboard and number pad.
-It could read programs built in the BASIC programming language, which put it well ahead of common programmable pocket calculators of the time.
+It could read programs built in the BASIC programming language, which put it well ahead of common programmable mobile computers of the time.
 It could also save programs to tape and connect to a dot-matrix printer.

 1984: Motorola DynaTAC 8000X

 Prior to the release of its first cellular phone, Motorola had produced several car phones that could communicate wirelessly.
 In fact, cellular technology had been around since 1973, but it took a full decade before a wireless phone could fit in your hand.
 Even then, you’d need quite a strong arm to hold the 13-inch, 1.75 lb.
 DynaTAC 8000X.
-You’d also need a sizable chunk of change to afford the device, which retailed at $3,995 – or about $10,000 adjusted for inflation.
+You’d also need a sizable chunk of change to afford the device, which retailed at $3,995 – or just over $11,000 today adjusted for inflation.

 1989: Poqet PC

-Built on IBM technology, the Poqet PC ditched cumbersome power cables and battery packs for a slick one-pound design powered by two AA batteries.
-The device featured expandable memory ranging from 32KB to 512KB and you could get an attachable floppy drive from greater convenience.
+Built on IBM technology, the Poqet PC ditched cumbersome power cables and battery packs for a slick one-pound design powered by 2 AA batteries.
+The device featured expandable memory ranging from 32KB to 512KB and you could get an attachable floppy drive for greater convenience.
 The Poqet PC could hold your entire address book and calendar, as well as word processing software.

 1994: IBM Simon Personal Communicator